MicrosoftDocs/visualstudio-docs/bridge/articles/bridge-to-kubernetes-aks.md

 ![Screenshot showing the choose the debugger launch task window.](media/bridge-to-kubernetes-sample/launch-task.png)

 You have the option of running isolated or not isolated.
 If you run isolated, only your requests are routed to your local process; other developers can use the cluster without being affected.
 If you don't run isolated, all traffic is redirected to your local process.
 For more information on this option, see [Using routing capabilities for developing in isolation](overview-bridge-to-kubernetes.md#using-routing-capabilities-for-developing-in-isolation).
-For this example, we will proceed with non-isolated.
-If you chose isolation, task.json will have the prefix you should use to route request to your machine.
+For this example, we proceed with non-isolated.
+If you chose isolation, task.json has the prefix you should use to route request to your machine.

 ![Screenshot showing the choose isolation option window.](media/bridge-to-kubernetes-sample/isolation.png)